Meir Ariel: Newspaper Interview Sensation

+The last year of his life and his death

+In early 1999, Ariel returned to the stage.
+Later, he formed a new band that included Giga (David Levy), Amos Friedman, Eran Porat, and Doron Kochli.
+In June 1999, the band performed twice at the Barby Club in Tel Aviv.
+The performances were recorded and released after Ariel's death on the album "In the Last Performance at Barbi 1999" (although his actual last performance before his death was at the Arad Festival on July 9).
+Another scheduled performance on July 13 was cancelled due to his illness.

+Meir Ariel died on July 18, 1999, the 5th of the Jewish month Av, at the age of 57, after suffering from a type of Typhus (Mediterranean spotted or "Boutonneuse" fever), caused by the rickettsia parasite and transmitted by a tick bite.
+A week before his death, he experienced a fever, but only two days before his death did the doctors diagnose the cause of the disease.
+After his death, the Ariel family filed a medical negligence lawsuit, which ended in an out-of-court financial settlement.

+Ariel is buried in the cemetery of Kibbutz Mishmarot.
+He left behind his wife, Tirtza, and three children.

+In the year 2000, following his death, another album by Meir Ariel was released, titled "Modeh Ani" - an album with home recordings, including the songs "Modeh Ani", "Tzavat Lezikaron", "Al Eretz Movarim Rak Belev", "Tzo'ek Et SheChaser Lo", and "Tzedek Tzedek Tirdof".

 Several tribute albums performed by various Israeli artists performing his songs were released posthumously, among them several live memorial performances, and a track-by-track re-recording of his 1995 album Rishumey Pecham [charcoal sketches].
 An album of Ariel's own unreleased recordings was released as well, titled "Mode Ani", which can be translated as "I am thankful" (based on the Jewish morning prayer).
-Ehud Banai wrote "B'loez Canaani", "Caananite Blues" in his memory.
+Ehud Banai wrote "B'loez Canaani", and "Caananite Blues" in his memory.

 Among the many artists for whom Meir Ariel wrote are Shalom Hanoch, Arik Einstein, Rita, Sharon Haziz and David Broza.

-In 2009, the Israeli postal service issued a stamp in his honor.
+In 2009, the Israeli postal service issued a stamp in his honour.
 Ariel is one of the central characters in Yossi Klein Halevi's 2013 Like Dreamers: The Story of the Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation (and Halevi's book is the closest to an English-language biography of Ariel to appear).
-A biography in Hebrew by Prof. Nisim Calderon and Prof. Oded Zehavi was published in late 2016, entitled "One Errol: A biography of Meir Ariel."
+A biography in Hebrew by Prof. Nisim Calderon and Prof. Oded Zehavi was published in late 2016, entitled "One Errol: A biography of Meir Ariel".